 If you need to get an injury settlement loan, you are going to first need to get the cooperation of your lawyer.
 We don’t like it when our clients get loans.
 But our clients are adults and when they need a loan, we help guide them on a path where at least they are ripped off as little as possible.
 The big trick with these loans is the fees.
 The interest rate does not sound as preposterous as the effective rate of the interest because there are so many somewhat hidden fees.
-Here is what cannot be disputed: I would own a baseball team if I started one of these companies.
-Recession proof business with virtually guaranteed returns.
+Here is what we cannot dispute: I would own a baseball team if I started one of these companies.
+Recession-proof business with virtually guaranteed returns.

 What to Do If You Have No Choice

 If you have no choice but to take out a settlement loan, first really question the premise.
-Are you absolutely sure that you want there is NO OTHER WAY than litgation funding?
+Are you sure that you want there is NO OTHER WAY than litigation funding?
 If there really is no credit card, no friend, no options, just call at least 5 different companies and have them send you the paperwork.
 Read it carefully or make sure your lawyer does.
-Sometimes, focusing on the interest rate is a mistake because it is all of the random fees that get you.
+Sometimes, focusing on the interest rate is a mistake because it is all the random fees that get you.
 Find the lowest effective rate and run with that one.